 1. Act Like An Influencer

 Act and dress the part of an influential market leader.
 Speak the lingo.
-To be an important industry influence, you first need to be perceived as such, even if you aren’t quite there yet.
+To be an important industry influencer, you first need to be perceived as such, even if you aren’t quite there yet.
 Inside the Public Relations Academy, we teach you every month how to build your influence.
 Join us and you will be well on your way!

 2. Surround Yourself With Leaders

 In North America, people love taking pictures with celebrities.
 This is because they are perceived as important.
-When someone is seen shaking hands with a celebrity, smiles all around, that lends an immediate sense of importance to that individual, regardless who that person is.
+When someone is seen shaking hands with a celebrity, smiles all around, that lends an immediate sense of importance to that individual, regardless of who that person is.
 You can do the same by forming relationships with important industry influencers.
 You will immediately be seen as an influence yourself because of that relationship.

 3. Publish High Quality Content